 The many benefits of Mindfulness practice

 A couple of months ago I embarked on advancing my skills and knowledge regarding best and latest practices helping support clients with trauma and I’m so grateful I did.
-Not only am I better equipped at helping the many clients that walk through my door (given everyone has experienced trauma whether small or big), I’ve also learnt the latest findings on mindfulness and it’s link to reducing inflammation and disease.
-I was already a strong advocate for mindfulness and this new knowledge has given me even more reason to remind you, my clients, my family and friends of the power each of us has to be present in the moment, to breathe deeply, to pause through out the day and remind ourselves to be present for our own health, the health of our relationships and our potential to succeed in our endeavours.
+Not only am I better equipped at helping the many clients that walk through my door (given everyone has experienced trauma whether small or big), I’ve also learned the latest findings on mindfulness and it’s link to reducing inflammation and disease.
+I was already a strong advocate for mindfulness and this new knowledge has given me even more reason to remind you, my clients, my family, and friends of the power each of us has to be present in the moment, to breathe deeply, to pause throughout the day and remind ourselves to be present for our own health, the health of our relationships and our potential to succeed in our endeavors.

 Mindfulness is simply being aware of your present experience with acceptance (being aware of what's happening as it's happening).
 As a concept Mindfulness is simple.
 As a practice and a way of life Mindfulness is often challenging.
 Our mind actively keep itself busy - often dissecting what has happened in the past, planning for the future while often criticising every move, mistake or lack of activity – this negative voice alone has the potential to completely derail us from any chance of being present in the moment.

 It is often a rare thing indeed to be in the present, being the observer in the moment, aware of what is happening as it’s happening without being swept along by the thoughts occurring in our mind.
 Mindfulness takes practice.
 The best way to start practicing Mindfulness is to pause for a few minutes throughout your day and breathe deeply, focusing on the breathe with eyes or closed, being present, allowing thoughts to arise without attaching yourself to the thought - being the observer to the thoughts without reacting.